oyinodun/My-portfolio/README.md

-# My-portfolio
+# Data Science portfolio
-Data Science portfolio
+This repository contains Data Science projects which I completed for self learning.